DoubleWLai/personalGame/README.md

 # personalGame
+Personal game written in JavaScript.
-Personal game in js for course project
+This is a simple game used to upload to Univesity course project